Gain the skills, confidence, and hands-on experience needed to begin

 Back to top

-Note: Costs may vary by provider.
-Students are encouraged to plan accordingly and complete these requirements before the start of the clinical portion of the NATP.
+Costs may vary by provider.
+Students are encouraged to plan accordingly and complete all required items prior to the start of the clinical portion of the program.

 Back to top

-If you are interested in the NATP or have any questions, please contact education@leadingageca.org.
+If you are interested in the Certified Nurse Assistant Training program or have any questions, please contact education@leadingageca.org.

 Students needing support outside of office hours can email education@leadingageca.org and expect a response by the next business day.